 Soft skill is a mix of interpersonal skills, social skills, and communication skills that enable individuals to work with other people in harmony.
 Simply put, technical skills help an individual to score a job, while soft skills help retain it.
 However, unlike technical skills which are taught and learned pretty straightforwardly—soft skills take a long time and route to shape an individual as intended.

 Take, for instance, a senior programmer at an IT firm is typically tasked with writing, coding, testing, and analyzing software programs and applications.
 However, he is supposed to possess skills to perform additional tasks like efficient communication with non-technical staff, proven analytical and problem-solving ability, and execute tasks in a high-pressure environment.
 This makes it important for hirers to evaluate desired soft skills in candidates during the hiring process.
 It ensures that the chosen candidate is the right choice for the job.

-Essential Soft Skills To Learn
+Essential Soft Skills To Learn For Engineering Job Interview

 It goes without saying how effective written and verbal communication can add stars to your workplace performance.
 IT professionals are supposed to compose emails, proposals, and design documents.
 Additionally, verbal communication is essential to communicate with the team effectively.
-IT professionals often have to explain technical processes in layman’s language for non-technical persons, this is where seamless communication plays a bigger role.
+IT professionals often have to explain technical processes in layman’s language to non-technical persons, this is where seamless communication plays a bigger role.